Get Rid of Strawberry Legs: Best 10 Tips for Smoother Skin

 1. Exfoliate Regularly

-Gently sloughing off dead skin cells through exfoliation is key for unclogging pores and hair follicles.
+Gently sloughing off dead skin cells through exfoliation is key to unclogging pores and hair follicles.
 Use an exfoliating scrub or dry brush 2 to 3 times per week to reveal fresh skin.
-Just don’t overdo it which can lead to irritation.
+Just don’t overdo it ,which can lead to irritation.

 When exfoliating, massage your legs in upward circular motions to boost circulation.
 Rinse with cool water and be sure to moisturize after.
 Aim to exfoliate more often if you are prone to ingrown hairs and clogged pores.